 This picture has its own page with more detail, click here to see it.

-Let's make a low SG version of G2934BL, totally DIY.
-Weigh out a 340g batch of dipping glaze powder.
-Include 5g Veegum (to gel the slurry to enable more than normal water) and 5g CMC gum (to slow drying and impart brushing properties).
-Measure 440g of water initially (adjusting later if needed).
+Let's make a DIY low SG version of G2934BL.
+Weigh out 340g of dipping glaze powder.
+Include 5g Veegum (to gel the slurry to enable more than normal water) and 5g CMC gum (for slow drying and brushing properties).
 Shake-mix all the powder in a plastic bag.
-Pour it into the water, which is blender mixing on low speed, and finish with 20 seconds on high speed.
-This just fills a 500ml jar.
+Pour it into 440g water, blender mix on low speed, then finish with 20 seconds on high speed.
+This fills a 500ml jar.
 In subsequent batches, I adjust the Veegum for more or less gel, the CMC for slower or faster drying and the water amount for thicker or thinner painted layers.
-Later I also assess whether the CMC gum is being degraded by microbial attack - often evident if the slurry thins and loses its gel.
 Dipping glaze recipes can and do respond differently to the gums.
 Those having little clay content work well (e.g. reactive and crystalline glazes).
-If bentonite is present it is often best to leave it out.
+If bentonite is present, it is often best to leave it out.
 Recipes having high percentages of ball clay or kaolin might work best with less Veegum.
-Keeping good notes (with pictures) is essential to reach the objective here: Good brushing properties.
-We always use code-numbering (in our group account at Insight-live.com) and write those on the jars and test pieces.
-This is so worthwhile doing that I make quality custom labels for each jar!
+Keep good notes (with pictures) to reach the objective of good brushing properties.
+Use code-numbering on the jars and test pieces.

 Buy me a coffee and we can talk